 While Bose advertises an 'Active EQ' feature, we don't consider this an EQ because you can't turn it off.

 The Bose Sport Earbuds have a poor noise isolation performance.
 They don't isolate against bass-heavy noises like bus or plane engines, and they struggle to block out background voices or the hum from nearby AC units.
 However, this may be preferred by listeners who want to stay aware of their surroundings, such as outdoor runners.
+If you're looking for a pair of truly wireless Bose headphones with an active noise cancelling feature, consider the Bose QuietComfort Earbuds Truly Wireless.

 These headphones have a very good leakage performance.
 They leak a bit of noise, but it's mostly thin-sounding.